Tuesday, April 30, 2019

 a falling apart seemed inevitable,

-is, and examining, scrutinizing,
+in retrospect, and examining, scrutinizing,

-reexamining the details that
+reexamining the details that reduced the

-of mechanisms that kept this group and
+the mechanics that kept this group and

-its various purposes in place would seem,
+its various purposes in place would seem

-is, unnecessary, irrelevant. the purpose,
+unnecessary, irrelevant. the purpose,

 a clear understanding of the necessity